Transformations of lattice diagrams and their associated dotted diagrams: Introduction

 \section{Introduction}

 Let $\mathbb{R}^2$ be the $xy$-plane.
 We say that a segment is in the {\it $x$-direction} or in the {\it $y$-direction} if it is parallel to the $x$-axis or the $y$-axis, respectively.

-\begin{definition} A {\it lattice polytope in the lattice}, or simply a {\it lattice polytope}, is a polytope $P$ in $\mathbb{R}^2$ consisting of a finite number of vertices of degree zero (called {\it isolated vertices}) with multiplicity $2$, vertices of degree $2$ with multiplicity $1$, edges, and faces satisfying the following conditions.
+\begin{definition} A {\it lattice diagram} is a finite graph $P$ in $\mathbb{R}^2$ consisting of a finite number of vertices of degree zero with multiplicity $2$, vertices of degree $2$ and $4$ with multiplicity $1$, and edges with multiplicity $1$, satisfying the following conditions.

 \begin{enumerate}[$(1)$] \item Each edge is either in the $x$-direction or in the $y$-direction.